"I don't want my brain to stop working."

 The Knowledge Advantage

-Gates wrote his first program at 13—a tic-tac-toe game.
-By the time he left Harvard, he'd spent more hours with computers than almost anyone alive.
+Gates wrote his first program at 13, a tic-tac-toe game.
+By the time he left Harvard, he'd logged more hours with computers than virtually anyone on the planet.

 The Investigator's Quirks and Habits

-Gates' daily life reveals the Type 5 operating system in granular detail.
+Gates' daily life is the Type 5 operating system made visible.

 The Relentless Reader